What is an Orphan error? (Internal broken links)

 Option 1: Correct your source data

-1. Using our example, click the Media menu in the Conference App Builder to open the Media page, click the search button and search for "John's Predictions of the Future"
+1. Using our example: You would click the Media > Media Data menu in the Conference App Builder to open the Media page, click the search button and search for "John's Predictions of the Future"

 1. Data is missing in the source